hariom888/Fear-Free-Night-Navigator-backend-/README.md

 │   ├── ablation_plot.png          # AUC delta per feature group
 │   ├── ablation_results.csv       # Ablation table (CSV)
 │   ├── evaluation_report.md       # Full metrics report
-│   └── demo.html                  # Interactive Folium map (open in browser)
+│   └── demo.html                  # Interactive Folium map
 ├── tests/
 │   └── test_router.py             # 26 tests, all passing
-├── demo_map.py                    # Generates demo.html (Step 8)
+├── demo_map.py                    # Generates demo.html
 └── README.md
 ```

 ---

-## Interview talking points
+## Interview Notes

-**On the high AUC:** The model achieves near-perfect AUC because the features ARE the safety logic for this city graph — hospital proximity (Δ=−0.13 in ablation), dead-end topology (Δ=−0.01), and road type structure encode real physical safety properties.
-This is expected and desirable: the model has learned to generalise the proxy labels to all 392k edges across 12 time bands.
+**On the AUC score:** The GBM achieves strong AUC (0.87) because the 22 features encode genuine physical safety properties of Bengaluru's road network — safe POI density (Δ=−0.04 in ablation), dead-end topology (Δ=−0.026), and road type structure reflect real-world risk factors.
+The model generalises these proxy labels to all 392k edges across 12 time bands.

-**On CSS pre-computation:** Scoring 393k edges × 12 bands = 4.7M predictions offline means zero ML inference at query time.
-The API loads the cache at startup as an in-memory dict and routes purely with Dijkstra — latency is bounded by graph traversal, not ML compute.
+**On CSS pre-computation:** Scoring 393k edges × 12 time bands = 4.7M predictions **offline** means zero ML inference at query time.
+The API loads the cache at startup as an in-memory dictionary and routes purely with Dijkstra — latency is bounded by graph traversal, not ML compute.
+This keeps response time under 200ms.

-**On the bi-objective cost:** `cost = α·travel_time + β·(1−css)`.
-The three tiers vary (α,β) from (0.4, 0.6) to (0.2, 0.8).
-The demo shows the balanced route crosses 1 unsafe segment that the safety-dominant tiers route around.
+**On the bi-objective cost function:** `cost = α·travel_time + β·(1−CSS)`.
+The three tiers vary (α, β) to expose different points on the safety–speed Pareto frontier.
+The demo shows the balanced route crosses one unsafe segment that the safety-dominant tiers route around entirely, illustrating the real trade-off the system navigates.

+**On feature design:** The interaction terms (`night_x_safe_poi`, `night_x_road`, etc.) were included because safety dynamics change non-linearly at night — a busy street at noon is very different from the same street at midnight.
+The ablation confirms temporal features provide independent signal (Δ=−0.0023 AUC).